 How to buy the best hair clipper

 So what are you looking for in the ultimate clipper for your hair taming needs?
 First up, let’s clarify that just as beard trimmers can be used to cut head hair, clippers are also all-rounders, and can handly beard maintenance and body hair upkeep.
-We wouldn’t recommend trying to cram a clipper up your nose so buy one of the best noise hair trimmers for that.
+We wouldn’t recommend trying to cram a clipper up your nose so buy one of the best nose hair trimmers for that.

 The main areas to look at are power, hair type and comfort – the last breaks down into weight and form factor.